-The BEST homemade Chilaquiles recipe includes crispy corn tortillas coated in a homemade sauce and topped with queso fresco and crema.
-My homemade sauce combines red and green sauce for the best chilaquiles I’ve ever had!
+This easy Chilaquiles recipe has crispy corn tortillas tossed in a homemade sauce that combines red and green sauces then topped with queso fresco and crema.
+It is the most flavorful and delicious chilaquiles I have ever had!
+Enjoy it any time of day!

 How to make Chilaquiles: